fluidsonic/fluid-json/README.md

 ### Thread Safety

-Only the default implementations of `JSONParser`, `JSONSerializer` and `JSONCodecResolver` are thread-safe and can be used from multiple threads without synchronization.
-It's strongly advised, though not required, that other implementations of these three interfaces are also thread-safe by default.
+All implementations of `JSONParser`, `JSONSerializer`, `JSONCodecProvider` as well as all codecs provided by this library are thread-safe and can be used from multiple threads without synchronization.
+It's strongly advised, though not required, that custom implementations are also thread-safe by default.

-All other interfaces are not thread-safe and must be used with approriate synchronization in place.
+All other classes and interfaces are not thread-safe and must be used with approriate synchronization in place.
 It's recommended however to simply use a separate instance per thread and not share these mutable instances at all.